 The attendee must pass an aseptic glove test and a media fill to successfully complete the course.

-Comprehensive Sterile Compounding, a practice-based course, has been approved for 20.0 contact hours (2 CEU’s) of continuing education credit being obtained in the live programming with ACPE Universal Activity Numbers 0201-0000-16-017-L01 P/T. These UAN have an initial release date of 01/1/2017 and an expiration date of 01/1/2020.
+Comprehensive Sterile Compounding, a practice-based course, has been approved for 20.0 contact hours (2 CEU’s) of continuing education credit being obtained in the live programming with ACPE Universal Activity Numbers 0201-0000-16-017-L01 P/T. This UAN has an initial release date of 01/1/2016 and an expiration date of 01/1/2019.
 Attendees will be required to complete an evaluation form at the completion of the program.
 Attendees requesting CE will be required to provide their NABP e-Profile ID and birthdate (MMDD) to receive credit for any ACPE-accredited CPE session.
 Due to new ACPE regulations, if required information is received after 60 days, a $250 late fee will be assessed before CE will be processed.

 Travel & Hotel Accommodations